Adding custom fonts on Squarespace

 Step 1

-Start by coping and pasting the code below into your Custom CSS, this can be found under Design > Custom CSS
+Start by copying and pasting the code below into your Custom CSS.
+This can be found under Design > Custom CSS

 // CUSTOM FONT @font-face {font-family: ''; src: url('FONT_URL');}